Sharp-interface limits of the diffuse interface model for two-phase inductionless magnetohydrodynamic fluids: Model Derivation

+To deal with the divergence-free constraints for velocity and current density, we regard the pressure and electric potential as the corresponding Lagrange multipliers.
+Then we have

-Next we rewrite the first three terms in the right hand side of (\ref{eq:Energyid}).
-For the first term, inserting the equation (\ref{model:ns}), integrating by parts and using the fact that the normal component of the velocity vanish at $\Sigma$ gives,
+Next we rewrite some terms on the right hand side of (\ref{eq:Energyid}).
+For the first and third terms, inserting the equation (\ref{model:ns}), integrating by parts and using the fact that the normal component of the velocity vanish at $\Sigma$ gives,

 where $D\left(\boldsymbol{u}\right)\coloneqq\frac{\nabla\boldsymbol{u}+\nabla\boldsymbol{u}^{{\rm T}}}{2}$ is strain velocity tensor.
 Analogously, inserting the equation (\ref{model:chd}), integrating by parts and using the fact that $\boldsymbol{J}_{\varphi}\cdot\boldsymbol{n}$ vanish at $\Sigma$ gives,